 Some of these companies are great businesses and can stand the test of time and can get through crises like the coronavirus crisis largely unscathed.

 But there are also companies that are badly affected by the current coronavirus crisis and might never recover.

 For example, all the major airline stocks are doing very poorly and their prospects are not looking good either.

-When you buy stock index ETF, you are inevitably investing in both good and not so good companies at the same time.
+When you buy a stock index ETF, you are inevitably investing in both good and not-so-good companies at the same time.

 Let me sidetrack a bit here.

 If any stock picking service tells you that they have a close to 100% success rate on their stock picks and can guarantee you high investment returns, you should definitely stay away.

 Even Warren Buffet has loss-making stocks in his portfolio, but he still achieves above-average returns because a few big gainers in the portfolio can make up for the under-performers.